ZhenzhenYin/jmeter-kubernetes/README.md

 N.B.: this implementation was tested on Kubernetes 1.9, 1.10, and 1.11 and OpenShift 3.5 and 3.10 (minishift)

+make sure kubectl version > 1.8
+tested 1.8.5 has a bug of kubectl cp file renaming

 ## TL;DR

 ```bash